BijoyKM/jsquiz/README.md

 * Main landing page throughout quiz which provides the basic layout with header, Start Button and quiz information, is responsive to smaller screens.
 * Start Button when pressed, brings to the questions screen with four answer buttons.
 * Once answer is selected the page will provide the correct answer in Green color and wrong answers in Red color.
+* The correct answer will increment the Score value.
+* Once answer is selected the pointer events are set to none for the answer buttons, so that they cannot be clicked again.
 * Next Button will bring to the next available question set.
+It will increment the question index as well.
 * Exit Button will confirm the action and exit the quiz.
+This will reset the question index back to one and score value back to zero.
-* On the last question page, Next and Exit buttons will be replaced by the Restart button.
+* On the last question page, Next and Exit buttons will be replaced by the Start Again button.
 This will bring back to the Question Page.
+This will also reset the question index back to one and score value back to zero.